jasonbot/weblog/content/weblog/an-ipod-classic-7g-revival.md

 date = 2026-07-02T08:00:00-00:00
 tags = ["hardware", "music", "apple"] featured_image = ""
-description = "It's an MP3 player"
+description = "It's an MP3 player with a heart of gold" aliases = ["/weblog/an-ipod-6g-revival/"]
 +++

 I've been very happy with my [Y1 MP3 player](/weblog/innioasis-y1/) over the